Assessment Case Study - Learning Tools for Foundational Knowledge in Veterinary Medicine

 June 15, 2018

-“Keeping the assessments simple mean the focus can be on getting through all of the content they need to know.” – Dr. Cameron Knight
+“Keeping the assessments simple means the focus can be on getting through all of the content they need to know.” – Dr. Cameron Knight

 Students download the app onto their smartphones and are able to access all of the course flashcards.
 Dr. Knight does not care how students use them.
 They can review them independently, work in groups, or not use them at all.
 He does note that veterinary students are very motivated and almost all of his students seem to use the tool.
 They are a purely formative assessment and there is no grade associated with them.
 When using the flashcards, students do not have to worry about creating their own study guides and potentially missing important points or adding extraneous information.
 Everything is provided to them.
 Flashcards are an excellent tool for self and peer testing